NickyMeuleman/nicky-blog/src/pages/fresh-development-environment-part-3/index.md

 author: "Nicky Meuleman"
 ---

+This is part 3, please also check out [part 1](/blog/fresh-development-environment-part-1) and [part 2](/blog/fresh-development-environment-part-2)

 ## Useful browser extensions for (web)dev

 Most of the time I spend sitting behind a computer is dominated by 2 applications, the code editor and the browser.